project-ncl/reqour-locally/README.md

 - **reqour-rest**
   - contains endpoint handler implementations
   - handles all the requests itself (e.g. `POST /internal-scm`), but `POST /adjust`
-  - when alignment request comes, reqour-rest only creates spawns a new reqour-adjuster pod, properly configures it, and newly created adjuster pod executes all the remaining stuff (e.g. running a manipulator process inside of it)
+  - when alignment request comes, reqour-rest only spawns a new reqour-adjuster pod, properly configures it, and newly created adjuster pod executes all the remaining stuff (e.g. running a manipulator process inside of it)
 - **reqour-adjuster**
   - CLI app which executes the whole alignment process